This recipe is for a 9 x 13" casserole. Cooked lasagna noodles fit nicely

 the water out.
 Chop up the spinach finely.
 Mince the garlic.

-- Heat 1 tablespoon of salad oil in a pan and sauté the ground chicken and
+- Heat 1 tablespoon of vegetable oil in a pan and sauté the ground chicken and

 garlic until cooked.
 Add spinach and salt and cook a little longer until